geosolutions-it/MapStore2/docs/user-guide/widgets.md

 # Widgets
 *********

-In [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) it is possible to create widgets from layers added to the map.
-Widgets are components such as charts, texts, tables and counters, useful to describe and visualize qualitatively and quantitatively layers data and provide to the user the opportunity to analyze the information more effectively.
+In [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) it is possible to create widgets from the layers added to the map.
+Widgets are components such as charts, texts, tables and counters, useful to describe and visualize qualitatively and quantitatively layers data and provide the user the opportunity to analyze information more effectively.

 ## Add a Widget